bluecodeTemptation13/ai-code-review-assistant/README.md

 ## Not yet done

-- `docker build` has not actually been run — Dockerfile is reviewed but unverified in practice
 - The Claude LLM review pass (`review_with_llm`) has never made a real API call — built and unit-tested with a mocked client, but the actual reasoning/confirm-prune behavior has not been observed live